 - Business change.
 For example, “We need to change the layout of this screen.”

 - Technological change.
-For example, “Facebook is shutting down Parse.”
+For example, “Facebook is shutting down Parse, so we will lose it as our backend service.”

 Of course, any valid technological change has an underlying business need.
 But considering them separately will help us better imagine the possible changes.